 If I had to tell you only one thing about meditation, it would be this: Meditation is your personal experiment, performed in the laboratory of your own mind and body.

 Your practice will be inspired by teachers and guided by the practices that the great explorers of meditation have handed down to us.
 Yet in the end, the form your practice takes is uniquely yours.
-When you begin your meditation practice you need the structure and direction of an established protocol.
+When you begin your meditating practice you need the structure and direction of an established protocol.
 Following basic techniques helps you set up the discipline of regular sitting and teaches you how to feel comfortable, how to find inner focus, and keep your mind from running rampant.

 So, a successful meditation practice requires balancing polarities: focus and letting go, structure and freedom.
-You need to work with guidelines, but you also need to know when it is time to let go of the “rules” and follow the signals that are coming from your own consciousness.
+You need to work with guidelines.
+But you also need to know when it is time to let go of the “rules” and follow the signals that are coming from your own consciousness.